Apex-Turbine/phoenix-doc/Components/Outputs/PostgreSQLOutput.md

     - Port Number of PostgreSQL server output store
     - Default, 5432
 - Username
 	  - Username for a user with access to server
+    - Default, postgres
 - Password
     - Password for given username
 - Database